WaylanSands/NewsFeed/README.md

    - `ArticlesViewModel`: Orders the articles by timestamp and updates the ArticlesViewController.
    - `ErrorPresenter`: Handles the presentation of error messages.

 5. Unit tests and UI tests: The PR includes tests covering critical functionalities.
-Notable unit test classes include `NetworkServiceTests`, `CategoriesViewModelTests`, `ArticlesViewModelTest` and `CategoriesViewControllerUITests`.
+Test classes include `NetworkServiceTests`, `CategoriesViewModelTests`, `ArticlesViewModelTest` and `CategoriesViewControllerUITests`.
 I'd like to add more UI tests, but the time constraint for this code challenge is acknowledged.

 6. Layout and styling: The app's layout is implemented programmatically, and the main storyboard has been removed.
 I prefer SnapKit library typically for creating flexible and readable constraints, although in this case, NSLayoutConstraints were used for simplicity.
 A separate constants file holds color and font constants for consistency.